karim-m-ali/weather-iot/README.md

 ## Usage

 1. **Upload the firmware to the embedded device.**
-2. **Run the mobile application to connect to the embedded system server's WiFi access point.**      3. **View weather information on the mobile app's graphical interface.**
+2. **Run the mobile application to connect to the embedded system server's WiFi access point.**
+3. **View weather information on the mobile app's graphical interface.**

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0.
-See the [LICENSE](LI CENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing